 Upon completion of this educational activity, learners should be able to:

-The course provides an excellent and comprehensive introduction to compression neuropathies for the non-OEM specialist or new entrant.
+The course provides an excellent and comprehensive introduction to worker’s compensation and how it relates to compliance for the non-OEM specialist or new entrant.

 Accreditation and Credit Designation Statement

 The American College of Occupational and Environmental Medicine (ACOEM) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.